 Due to ongoing quarantine requirements and because rabbits tend to stay in care for a long time awaiting adoption, space for incoming rabbits will continue to be limited.
 Please contact your local branch before you go if you are looking to bring a rabbit into a BC SPCA shelter.

-The BC SPCA has lifted all visitor restrictions for adoptable, post-quarantine rabbits in all branches.
+The BC SPCA continues to adopt out vaccinated rabbits who have completed their quarantine.
 We have many wonderful rabbits ready for adoption who can be viewed online.

 BC SPCA suspends intake of rabbits due to disease